-Charges will apply for network connections.
-A network connection is used when you are browsing the Axcess Shop, downloading and restoring apps, or cancelling subscription apps.
-Charges will also apply when you use apps that require network connections, such as downloading information and sending text messages.
+A network connection is used when you are browsing online, downloading and restoring apps, or canceling subscription apps.
+Network usage charges may also apply when you use apps that require network connections, such as downloading in formation and sending text messages.